-The following is an interview with filmmakers Jonathan Marballi and Matt Braunsdorf on their award-winning short rom-com film, Uber Ex.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Marballi and Braunsdorf about the inspiration behind the film, the creative process of working with the cast and crew, and more!
+The following is an interview with Jason Doring, writer of the comic book series, The Naked Eye.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Doring about the inspiration behind the series, his creative process in working with artist Beniamino Delvecchio, what he hopes that readers will take away from the story, and more!